Vyral/mark-callender/_posts/2020-01-09-are-zillows-zestimates-accurate.md

 You’ll receive a monthly update on the value of your property emailed to you, though most Homebot users end up looking at the site an average of five times a month.&nbsp;

 If you go to the Homebot website to sign up, it will cost you a monthly fee.
-However, **I’m offering this service to you completely free of charge.** If you’re interested in signing up, or have any other real estate questions for me, feel free to give me a call or send me an email.&nbsp;
+However, **I’m offering this service to you completely free of charge.** If you’re interested in signing up, or have any other real estate questions, feel free to give me a call or send me an email.&nbsp;